CUASAS/pixel-gantry-control/README.txt

 		- $cat id_rsa.pub
 		Copy the public key to your account on git.unl.edu .
 You may need to wait several minutes for the key to properly register
 10. Checkout project from git.unl.edu
-11. Add the directory containing the shared library files(.dll) to your system path variable.Without doing this LabVIEW will complain about being unable to find one of the dependencies of gVision.dll(eg. opencvcore).
+11. Add the directory containing the shared library files(.dll) to your system path variable.
+Without doing this LabVIEW will complain about being unable to find one of the dependencies of gVision.dll(eg. opencvcore).